DylanCosto/DylanCosto.github.io/index.md

 ---
 title: Home
 layout: default
+permalink: /
 ---

 # Welcome to MolWiz

-This is where we test molecular biology assumptions—so you don’t have to.
-Explore real experiments on reagent stability, technique optimization, and more.
+Real data, real experiments—so you don’t have to guess.
+Explore our FAQs, deep‑dives, and lab hacks below.